g0dwin0/bass/README.md

 ## Acknowledgments/Resources

-heavily used GBATEK and TONC (incl. the demos!), wouldn't be possible without these invaluable pieces of information:
+heavily used GBATEK and TONC (incl. the demos!), wouldn't be possible without these invaluable resources:

 ### [GBATEK](https://problemkaputt.de/gbatek.htm) by Martin "no$cash" Koth